Showing posts with label Painting. Show all posts

 And for the 100 Day Project, NOW brought with it much more than 100 days of using up pre-toned paper, including:

-1. Just like when I first painted the backgrounds, I never really knew how I would finish each one on the different days of the challenge.
+1. Just like when I first painted the backgrounds, I never really knew how I would finish each piece on the different days of the challenge.
 I didn't know what the subject matter would be, or what colors I would use, or if the results would even be any good.
 In other words, I didn't have a plan other than the plan to show up every day.
 And that turned out to be the very best plan of all.

 2. By not having a set plan I was completely open to surprise: spilled ink became rain; dark blobs became mountains; accidentally putting the wrong color on my brush became my favorite color and I couldn't imagine using anything else.